After Graduation - Alumni

 Richard Blackmore (2011) completed his MA in Museum Studies at the University ofLeicester, England.

-Heather Stoller (2011) recently completed her MS in Geoscience at the University of Nevada, Las Vegas.
+Heather Stoller (2011) completed her MS in Geoscience at the University of Nevada, Las Vegas.
 Her thesis work is focused on recently discovered dinosaur trackways in the Red Rock Canyon Conservation Area and Valley of Fire State Park.
-Over the summer of 2012, she also worked for a geotechnical and environmental consulting company based in Las Vegas.
+Since 2012, she has worked for geotechnical and environmental consulting companies in Nevada, Oregon and California.

 Les Morris (1968) CF Moses Award Winner